parkerpoker/parkerd/docs/trust-model.md

 # Trust Model

-This document describes the current trust model implemented in this repository.
+This document describes the trust model implemented today in this repository.
 It is intentionally current-state only.

-The short version is:

-- wallet keys stay local to each daemon
-- the daemon mesh, signed event log, and fully signed cooperative snapshots define enforceable money state
-- the indexer is informational only
-- the local browser UI can instruct the daemon through the controller, but it still does not hold keys or sign protocol messages
-- `host-dealer-v1` still places meaningful trust in the host for hidden-card privacy and fair dealing

-For wire/state rules, see [protocol.md](./protocol.md).
+For wire surfaces, see [protocol.md](./protocol.md).
 For component topology, see [architecture.md](./architecture.md).

+## Short Version

+- wallet keys stay local to each daemon profile
+- the browser UI and controller do not hold wallet or protocol private keys
+- the current Go runtime is still host-authoritative for gameplay progression, hidden-card privacy, and replicated table state
+- the runtime signs events, advertisements, snapshots, and funds operations, but it does not yet enforce the stronger multi-party verification model described in older design docs
+- the indexer is informational only and does not authorize money movement

 ## Security Boundary Summary

-- Consensus lives in the daemon mesh, not in the indexer or UI.
+- Local wallet custody lives in each daemon profile.
-- The localhost controller is not part of consensus.
-It is a local control plane for one machine.
+- The localhost controller is a local control plane, not a money-authorizing peer.
-- Money movement is bounded by fully signed settlement snapshots plus each player's local Arkade table-funds state.
-- Unfinished hands are not forced onto Arkade.
-The last fully signed settlement-boundary snapshot is the last enforceable money state.
-- Public ads and public hand updates can inform humans, but they cannot create, authorize, or finalize bankroll changes.
-- The browser UI can trigger local wallet and table actions through the controller, but only the daemon can authorize and execute them with local keys.
+- The browser UI can trigger local actions, but only the daemon owns signing, persistence, and wallet operations.
+- The indexer and public UI are optional read surfaces only.
+- The host or failover successor is currently trusted as the active table authority.
+- Signed events and snapshots exist, but remote peers do not yet independently enforce full cryptographic replay and quorum validation on every replicated object.

 ## Assets